Requirements for the Ph.D. Degree

 Basic course work

 Students take two years of course work.
 The first year is comprised of two semesters each of microeconomic theory, macroeconomic theory, and mathematical methods, and one-semester courses in statistics and econometrics.
 In the second year, students take electives – four in the fall semester and three in the spring semester.
-Students may also take relevant courses in related departments, such as Mathematics, Applied Math and Statistics, Political Science, Public Health, Sociology and Anthropology.
+Students may also take relevant courses in related departments, such as mathematics, mathematical sciences, political science, and public health.
+The compulsory first-year courses are:

 - 180.636 Statistics

-This exam is administered by the department, consists of two written examinations designed to test the candidate’s knowledge of microeconomics and macroeconomics.
-These exams are given at the beginning of the third term.
+Administered by the department, this consists of two written examinations designed to test the candidate’s knowledge of microeconomics and macroeconomics.
+These exams are given before the beginning of the third term.

 A research paper is submitted during the fourth term.